Find Affordable College Courses

 $6,593 Average Tuition & Fees

-Out of the 43 schools in the United States that were part of this year’s ranking, Piedmont Technical College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Piedmont Technical College is a great value for funeral and mortuary science students.
 Located in the distant town of Greenwood, Piedmont Technical College is a public school with a small student population.

 Piedmont Technical College undergraduate students pay an average of $6,593 in tuition and fees each year.
 Mortuary Science majors at Piedmont Technical College take out an average of $15,500 in student loans while working on their egree.